ronvar/SoulBound-Dapp/README.md

 ## Further Improvements

-- Minting an NFT: there is currently an issue creating a signed transaction to mint an NFT using the user's own wallet address to pay the gas price.
-While the UI allows the user to check the gas price and attempt to mint, the backend will not succeed.
+- Minting an NFT client-side: Currently, the only way to mint an NFT is using the backend.
+Client-side transactions were not completed in time and could be made a feature in future iterations.

 - Logging Out/Refreshing Page: Less priority was given to a user logging out/refreshing the page and hydrating the user from local storage and cookies so this can cause issues.
 In a production environment this would be stablized and made robust to ensure fluidity and security.